Frederik Rønnow: Eintracht Frankfurt

 In April 2018 it was announced that Rønnow would join Eintracht Frankfurt in July 2018, again mirroring the movements of Hrádecký.
 He made his debut in the German Super Cup on 12 August 2018.

 He was brought in to be the starting goalkeeper and appeared in Eintracht's first three competitive games.
 Due to insecure performances, Eintracht loaned Kevin Trapp from Paris Saint-Germain shortly before the end of the summer transfer window, and Rønnow lost his starting spot.
 During his first season he made a total of two appearances in the league and in Europa League, in which Frankfurt reached the semi-finals.
 Trapp signed a permanent deal after the 2018–19 season, but suffered an injury and was sidelined for large parts of the first half of the 2019–20 season.
 Rønnow replaced him in goal and was able to convince with strong performances.

 Loan to Schalke 04

 On 30 September 2020, he joined Schalke 04 on a year-long loan.
-Rønnow first replaced Ralf Fährmann as the starting goalkeeper and made 7 Bundesliga appearances.
+He initially replaced Ralf Fährmann as the starting goalkeeper, making seven Bundesliga appearances.
 Then, he fell out with an injury; Schalke's managers Manuel Baum, Huub Stevens, Christian Gross and Dimitrios Grammozis relied on the services of Fährmann again after his recovery, which meant that Rønnow only came to four more appearances by the end of the season after Fährmann was sidelined with an injury.
 With Schalke, he suffered relegation to the 2.
 Bundesliga at the end of the season and he then subsequently returned to Frankfurt.